Frequently asked questions

 How can I get hired as a Cybersecurity professional without a degree?

-CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
+CompTIA Network+, CompTIA Security+, are the most essential certifications you will need if your new to cybersecurity.
 This is why: The DOD-8570 regulation is a lesser-known government regulation.
 Although technically it has been updated as DOD-8140, the chart used the DOD-8570 old format.
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 CompTIA Security+ is usually the minimum required.
 This certification is required by even companies that are not going to work with the government.
 These certifications are highly desirable and will help you to be placed.

 What's next if I want to get started?